How do you treat nappy rash? – This is one of the most common questions our BSA readers ask.

 A treat for mom and baby

 We’ve discovered the internationally renowned Paw-Paw Ointment and Cream, and found it to be a pretty awesome handbag essential.
 What’s more?
 It’s a really great treatment for nappy rash, so we decided to share the love with our BSA moms out there.
-Five lucky beauties will get to try the Paw-Paw Ointment and Cream to treat all those nicks, cuts and skin ‘einas’.
+Four lucky beauties will get to try the Paw-Paw Ointment and Cream to treat all those nicks, cuts and skin ‘einas’.

 Keen to get in on the goodness?
 Simply complete the form below!